 How is mezcal different to tequila?

-"Mezcal" defines two categories, one historical and one official.
+“Mezcal” defines two categories, one historical and one legal.

-Historically, "mezcal" was used to refer to any agave distillate.
+Historically, “mezcal” or “vino de mezcal” was used to refer to any agave distillate.
 On this interpretation tequila qualifies as a type of mezcal.

 Why is the alcohol content so high?

-Traditionally, mezcal has always been produced to between 45-55% ABV - strong compared to tequila, vodka, and gin which tend to be around 40% ABV.
+Traditionally, mezcal has always been produced to between 45-55% ABV - strong compared to other modern spirits which tend to be around 40% ABV.
 With this in mind, when I first met Atenogenes I asked him if he could make me the same mezcal but at a lower ABV.
 Normally a calm and accommodating man, he suddenly became very stern.

 "If it's not 48 percent, it's not mezcal"